-The construction staging and laydown areas will be located at both the north and south end of the Project location.
-The southern end of the Project location is near the access road entrance from Boundary Road and in close proximity to the proposed substation and long term parking area.
-The staging and laydown area will be approximately 25 m by 45 m in size.
+The construction staging and laydown areas will be located at the northern end of the Project location, near the access road entrance from Highway 520.
+The staging and laydown area will be approximately 350 m by 315 m in size.
 Fill material, including Granular A and B will be used to create a stable base.